Landscaping and Sprinklers

 There is a misconception that as long as water “touches” a certain area, that it is getting enough precipitation.
 Unfortunately, this is far from the truth, and many homeowners and installers may follow this idea to cut costs.
 In some situations, this will do the opposite and cost homeowners more in the long run.
 It could also cause unsightly yellow rings due to under-watering.
 Proper head-to-head coverage allows for an even distribution of water which many lawn irrigation system installers fail to achieve.

 When installed incorrectly, mixing head types can cause uneven distribution of water as different sprinkler heads output different amounts of water.
-Many homeowners and lawn irrigation companies will swap heads with different ranges without calculating and taking into account its precipitation rate.
-Similar to not having proper head to head coverage, this can increase operating costs by overwatering or lawn quality issues through under-watering.
+Many homeowners and lawn irrigation companies will swap heads with different ranges without calculating and taking into account the precipitation rate.
+Similar to not having proper head-to-head coverage, this can increase operating costs by overwatering or lawn quality issues through under-watering.

 Our team prides ourselves in being approachable.
 Call us today with your landscaping and irrigation needs.
 We take our time to understand each scenario at no cost to you.
 Supporting the GTA and surrounding areas (Toronto, Scarborough, Richmond Hill, Markham, Pickering, Ajax, Whitby and nearby neighborhoods)